 Your doctors may ask you to have a radioactive iodine scan a few months after the treatment to see if it shows any thyroid cells left in your body.
 If there are any thyroid cells, you may have further doses of the radioactive iodine treatment.
 Some hospitals use the levels of particular thyroid hormones in your blood combined with an ultrasound of the neck to check whether you need further treatment.

-If you plan to travel abroad you should be aware that you may set off radiation alarms at airports.
+If you are planning to travel abroad you should be aware that recent treatment with radioactive iodine may set off radiation alarms at airports.
 This could happen up to 12 weeks after your treatment.
-Make sure that you take a certificate from the hospital or a letter from your doctor telling which treatment you have had.
+So, to avoid problems make sure you take a certificate from the hospital or a letter from your doctor telling about the treatment you have had.

 Question about cancer?
 Contact our information nurse team